René Cóspito: Life

 In the 1930s, for four years, he performed music on cruises to Rio de Janeiro, Brazil.
 From 1935 to 1950, he played at various events with orchestras led by musicians such as Juan d'Arienzo and Julio de Caro.
 He played alongside his brothers Néstor and Hugo.

 In the 1940s, he formed a jazz group, which on various occasions featured Hernán Oliva, Horacio Malvicino, Ahmed Ratip, Panchito Cao, and Barry Moral.
 His groups played at venues like the Jockey Club, where Osvaldo Fresedo's orchestra also performed.

 After 1945, he formed small ensembles and played on radio stations such as Belgrano, Mitre, and Splendid, eventually producing major broadcasts.
 At the end of the 1950s, when he played at the Hotel Crillon, a representative from Columbia, Mr. Taylor, asked him to record a demo in his studio.
 He liked his versatility and offered him to record tangos forming a trio, accompanied by guitar and double bass.
 He requested 20 tangos, with the condition that he use another name so he wouldn't be associated, which gave rise to the pseudonym Don Goyo.

 He had a repertoire of 2,600 pieces, including Poor Butterfly, I Can't Give You Anything but Love, Baby, Spanish Lady, Smoke Gets in Your Eyes, A Pretty Girl Is Like a Melody, and Tea for Two, among others.
 He also performed on Radio Mitre.

 In 1972, he arrived in the United States, served as an ambassador of tango, and performed at the Waldorf Astoria, giving a recital at the OAS in Washington.
 He then played tangos in various places such as New York City, Hollywood, and in schools and universities.
 He gave his final performances in luxury hotels, playing in small venues.

 He had an important role in national cinema: first playing piano as background music for silent films, and later as the Lead Musician of Sound Films.

 In 1995, he received a Special Mention from the Konex Awards for his career and contribution to popular music.

+Death

 He died on March 11, 2000, at the age of 94 in Buenos Aires.